dmmax/hide-glassdoor-overlap-blocks/README.md

 ## Note

-If at one point they will change
+If at one point, the code does not work anymore - most likely the Glassdoor developers changed the DOM structure.
+Feel free to contribute a solution or create an issue and I will fix it.